Boson Stars in Bumblebee Gravity and Their Gravitational Waveforms from Extreme-Mass-Ratio Inspirals: Numerical Results

 The radial profile $\phi(r)$ decreases monotonically from its central value $\phi(0)$ toward the asymptotic vacuum.
-As $\ell$ increases, the central amplitude $\phi(0)$ rises, and the field decays more rapidly, indicating enhanced radial confinement.
+As the Lorentz-violating parameter $\ell$ increases from negative to positive values, the central amplitude $\phi(0)$ rises, and the field decays more rapidly, indicating enhanced radial confinement.
 The mass function $m(r)$ increases monotonically from the origin and approaches its asymptotic value, the total mass $M$.
-As shown in Fig. \ref{Fig_M_l}, the mass $M$ grows with the Lorentz‑violating parameter $\ell$.
+As shown in Fig. \ref{Fig_M_l}, the mass $M$ increases monotonically as $\ell$ increases from negative to positive values, passing smoothly through the GR limit ($\ell=0$).
 In particular, for sufficiently negative values of $\ell$, the system admits no static solutions.
 The corresponding mass curves terminate at $\ell = (-0.331, -0.540, -0.634, -0.663, -0.663)$ for frequencies $\omega = (0.8, 0.85, 0.9, 0.95, 0.99)$.

 As illustrated in Fig.~\ref{Fig_M_omega}, the $M(\omega)$ curves exhibit the characteristic spiral form, starting from the point $M=0$ at $\omega=1$, irrespective of the magnitude of the Lorentz-violating parameter.
-As summarized in Table~\ref{Tab_M_omega}, our numerical results show that the allowed frequency ranges of all three branches broaden as the Lorentz-violating parameter $\ell$ increases from negative to positive values.
+These curves are segmented into distinct branches by backbending points occurring at specific frequencies, which are denoted as $\omega_i$ in the figure.
+As summarized in Tab.~\ref{Tab_M_omega}, our numerical results show that the allowed frequency ranges of all three branches broaden as the Lorentz-violating parameter $\ell$ increases from negative to positive values.
 This is accompanied by a decrease in the characteristic frequencies: the minima of the first and third branches ($\omega_{\text{1st}}$, $\omega_{\text{3rd}}$) and the maximum of the second branch ($\omega_{\text{2nd}}$).
 In summary, a positive $\ell$ enhances the boson-star mass and broadens the solution space, while a negative $\ell$ reduces the mass and narrows the solution space.

 The dependence of the particle number $N$ on the frequency $\omega$ and on the Lorentz-violating parameter $\ell$ is shown in Fig.~\ref{Fig_Mass}.
 These figures exhibit trends similar to those of the mass.
-Specifically, the particle number increases monotonically with the Lorentz-violating parameter $\ell$.
+Specifically, the particle number increases monotonically as $\ell$ varies continuously from negative to positive values.